sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

 2. To prepare the project, execute in the root level of your project in VS Code:

     ```Shell/Bash
-    cds add hana
+    cds add hana,mta,xsuaa,approuter --for production
     ```

+    > `--for production` adds all configuration added by this command in the `package.json` file into a `cds.requires.[production]` block.

-    > This configures deployment for SAP HANA to use the `hdbtable` and `hdbview` formats.
+    > `hana` configures deployment for SAP HANA to use the `hdbtable` and `hdbview` formats.
 The default format of `hdbcds` is not available on SAP HANA Cloud.

-    > The `hdb` driver for SAP HANA is added as a dependency.
-A data source of type `sql` is added in the `cds.requires.db` block.
+In addition, the `hdb` driver for SAP HANA is added as a dependency.
+A data source of type `hana-cloud` is added in the `cds.requires.[production].db` block.
 See section [Node.js configuration](https://cap.cloud.sap/docs/node.js/cds-env#profiles) in the CAP documentation for more details.

+    > `mta` adds the `mta.yaml` file.
+This file reflects your project configuration.

+    > `xsuaa` creates an `xs-security.json` and also the needed configuration in the `mta.yaml` file.
+An authentication of kind `xsuaa` is added in the `cds.requires.[production].auth` block.

+    > `approuter` adds the configuration and needed files for a standalone AppRouter so that the authentication flow works after deployment.

+    Learn more about those steps in the [Deploy to Cloud Foundry](https://cap.cloud.sap/docs/guides/deployment/to-cf#prepare-for-production) guide in the CAP documentation.

 3. (Optional) To enable SAP Fiori preview add the following configuration in the `package.json` of your `my-bookshop` project in VS Code: